rrwick/Filtlong/README.md

 * `--mean_q_weight 10`<br>
 A mean quality weight of 10 (instead of the default of 1) makes mean read quality the most important factor when choosing the best reads.
 * `--split 100`<br>
-By using a smaller split value, Filtlong will split reads more often.
+This smaller split value will make Filtlong split reads more often.
 This results in shorter reads but of higher quality.

-The resulting 500 Mbp of reads are now very high identity, though most are under 25 kbp:
 <p align="center"><img src="misc/example_commands_5_quality_priority.png" alt="quality_priority" width="400"></p>
+As you would expect, these setting give the best read identity N50 yet: 89.83%.
+However, the read length N50 has suffered and is now only 14,127 bp.

 ## Full usage